-The next day is a test.
+The next day is a test day.
 Kunle and Bolaji read for a few minutes for this test, then go on to play video games until they doze off.

 ‘Your friends are doing well!
 They are doing great things with their lives.
 All you do is eat and eat!
 Tufikwa!’

-At midnight, he calls Bolaji, like he always does, and they talk over the phone for a long time.
-Bolaji talks about the girl he slept with, the one who came asking for a favour.
-Kunle wants to tell him that, by sleeping with vulnerable girls, he is not doing something worth bragging about.
-But he knows what saying that might cause and so keeps shut.
-After the call, Bolaji sends N10,000 to Kunle.
+At midnight, Bolaji calls Kunle, like he always does, and they talk over the phone for a long time.
+Kunle talks about the girl he slept with, the one who came asking for a favour.
+Bolaji wants to tell him that, by sleeping with vulnerable girls, he is not doing something worth bragging about.
+But he knows what saying this might stir and so keeps shut.
+After the call, Kunle sends N10,000 to Bolaji.

 Kunle is laid off from work one Thursday in July, months after Bolaji gets a job with an NGO that pays far less than the minimum wage.
 He calls Bolaji and tells him this sad news.
-Over the phone, he does sound as if he’s about to cry.
+Over the phone, he does sound as if he is going to cry.

 ‘Make we block for that palmy-joint when I close from work na?
 Make I soft you up for my little way.’
 Bolaji says.

 ‘Okay, no issue.’